 All tans are sun damage.
 “Base tans” are not a thing and won’t protect you from sunburns or additional sun damage.
 It doesn’t matter how dark the tan is; it’s all UV damage.
 Lying outside to tan, lying in a tanning bed, using UV lamps, or using tanning oils all cause sun damage, precancerous growths, and skin cancer.
 They also lead to premature wrinkles.

 For some people, skin darkening is less predictable and causes uneven skin tone.
 This goes beyond freckling and tanning and causes patches of darker skin called hyperpigmentation or melasma.
 For most people, this is a cosmetic concern.
 However, all UV damage increases the risk of developing skin cancer.
 We cannot mention that enough.

 Premature Aging: Fine Lines & Wrinkles Caused by Sun Damage

 Do you remember the tanning mom?
 While she’s an extreme example of the type of premature aging that tanning can cause, tanning causes wrinkles.
-If you spent your teens and twenties tanning or simply not protecting your skin from the sun, premature wrinkles and lines are in your future.
-This is because long term, gradual sun exposure breaks down the collagen and elastin faster.
+If you spent your teens and twenties tanning or simply not protecting your skin from UV rays, premature wrinkles and lines are in your future.
+This is because long term, gradual UV exposure breaks down the collagen and elastin faster.
 Of course, more aggressive tanning does this much quicker and dramatically increases your risk for skin cancer.

 Skin cancer is the most common form of cancer in the United States; it’s also the most treatable.
 Skin cancer is easier to diagnose and treat, as it can be found more easily when it’s still small and manageable.
 Some skin cancers are more aggressive than others; catching your skin cancer early is the best way to ensure you make a full recovery.